De-Alchmst/bast/doc.md

 The `if` expression can take two forms.
 First of it's blocks always contains a logical expression.
 Only false expression is the `false` value.
-Zero, empty lists and similar are all true.
+Zero, nil, empty array and similar values are all true.

 The second block is a code block that will be executed when the expression is true, and it's last expression is returned as per usual.